 Hallowe’en at the Clubhouse

 Spend Hallowe’en eve at the clubhouse for a night of spooky fun and community vibes.
 Come in costume (if you dare!), bring a trick or a treat to share, and settle in for a chilling movie with friends.
-We’ll also be handing out goodies to the brave souls in costumes wandering the streets in search of candy and cheer—join us in spreading a little Halloween magic!
+We’ll also be handing out goodies to the brave souls wandering the Waimanalo streets in costumes search of candy and cheer—join us in spreading a little Halloween scare and magic!

 1926 HTMC article excerpt